mimiyin/choreographic-interventions-s20/README.md

    * The paradox that is a circle.

 ### In-class
-   * Back to back blind circle duet.
+   * Blind duet.
-   * 4 ways to walk in a circle: forward, backward, sideways left and right.
+   * 4 ways to walk in a circle: Front, Back, Right, Left.
    * Circular floor work.

 ### Resources